 The Project was originally planned to be utilized as a weekly cycling facility with approximately 6 hours of generation per day, 5 days per week, with additional unit operations to support load-following needs coupled with pumping during low nighttime load.
 The facility is currently operated as more of a daily cycling facility with the upper reservoir typically operating between the elevations of 2,310 and 2,250 ft msl.
 Such an operating mode permits Duke Energy to maximize head, energy density, and plant/unit efficiency.
 The upper reservoir (Figure A-3) is impounded by two large dams (main dam and west dam) and a saddle dike (east dike).
-The maximum reservoir drawdown is 160 feet with a power storage of 31,392 acre-feet.
+The maximum reservoir drawdown is 160 ft with a usable storage of 31,808 acre-ft.